 You know the adage – if you don’t ask, you’ll never know.

 Your physician is there to help you live your best life.
-If you think medical marijuana will alleviate some of your symptoms – speak with your doctor.
+If you think medical cannabis will alleviate some of your symptoms – speak with your doctor.
 Ask questions.

 There’s no need to feel uncomfortable.
-Although there is still some stigma around medical cannabis, there is nothing illegal or inappropriate about discussing it with your doctor (the First Amendment protects you both).
+Although there may still be a slight stigma around medical cannabis in some places, there is nothing illegal or inappropriate about discussing it with your doctor (the First Amendment protects you both).
 Your current primary care physician is the best person to talk to first, but if you do feel uneasy, find a doctor with a medical cannabis specialty.

 By law, First State Compassion (FSC) is not permitted to refer patients to physicians, and vice versa, but we can help you by providing these tips on having a meaningful, productive conversation with a physician: